k2view-academy/K2View-Academy/articles/33_data_catalog/04_data_catalog_interface.md

 # Data Catalog Interface

-Fabric requires the definition of an Interface type = **Data Catalog** for enabling the Data Catalog functionality.
-At least one interface of this type must be defined in the project.
-The name of the default Data Catalog interface must be **catalogdb**, while the name of additional interfaces of this type is not restricted to any specific value.
+To enable Data Catalog in a Fabric project, at least one interface type must be defined as a **Data Catalog**.
+The name of the default Data Catalog interface must be **catalogdb**.
+The names of additional interfaces of this type are not restricted to any specific values.

 To create a new Data Catalog interface, do the following: